 - Activities caring for a family member or relative do not meet this requirement.

-- Applicants must complete a minimum of 20 hours of shadowing with a nationally certified and state licensed PA by the time of application.
+- Applicants must complete a minimum of 20 hours of shadowing with a nationally certified and state licensed PA (PA-C) during direct patient care activities; must be completed by the time of application.

 Service-Related Volunteer Experience Requirement

-- Prior to matriculation, students must hold current certification in American Heart Association Basic Life Support (AHA BLS) for Healthcare Providers and must maintain continuous certification throughout the Program.
+- Prior to matriculation, students must hold current certification in American Heart Association Basic Life Support (AHA BLS) and must maintain continuous certification throughout the Program.

 Letters of Reference

-- Applicants must provide three letters of reference as part of their application.
+- Applicants must provide three letters of reference at the time of their application.